// What platforms does LyteShot run on?

 // What games can I play with the LyteShot hardware?

 The game types are limited on by imagination – whether it be an RPG, FPS, Action/ Adventure, there will be game types for everyone on the platform.
-And we will be launching the KickStarter campaign with Assassin: The Game which is based on the collegiate version of the game of Assassin that has been played on college campuses and in workplaces since the mid 1970’s.
+And we launched with Assassin: The Game which is based on the collegiate version of the game of Assassin that has been played on college campuses and in workplaces since the mid 1970’s.
 We also are developing a Fantasy RPG that allows for team based campaigning anywhere as a warrior, ranger or wizard to capture runes in locations set by players to engage portals.
 In addition, we are also working on a team based territory capture game for mobile devices that we hope to release soon.
 Finally, we are working on a game called Invasion.
 It is a team based tower defense game, played in real life, designed by some of the same folks who designed Humans vs. Zombies (HvZ) and Slap .45!

 // If I use a LyteGun, LyteWand or other peripheral, how will that affect my game?